 - Peel and devein shrimp.
 Wash and rub paprika and salt into it.
 Keep it aside until ready to use.

 - Bring water to a boil in a pot to cook spaghetti.
-When water is boiling, add about 1 tbsp of salt, spaghetti and cook until spaghetti is al dente or follow the instructions on the back of the box on how to cook spaghetti.
-On my stove, it took about 13 – 15 minutes.
+When water is boiling, add about 1 tablespoon of salt, spaghetti and cook until spaghetti is al dente or follow the instructions on the back of the box on how to cook spaghetti.
+On my stove, it took about 13 - 15 minutes.